nannook206/buttshock-py/README.rst

 Python Implementation Details
 -----------------------------

-Documentation of the link cable, protocol, and other information about the ET-312 protocol is available at:
+Documentation for serial link cable construction and more information about the ET-312B protocol is available at:

 https://buttshock.com/doc/et312